TimMikeladze/gist-database/README.md

 ## 🗜️ Compression

 When initializing `GistDatabase` you can pass an optional parameter `compression` to control how data is serialized and deserialized.
-By default the data is not compressed at all and is stored as plain JSON.
+By default, the data is not compressed at all and is stored as plain JSON.

 **Available compression options:**